RiftValleySoftware/badger/README.md

 Each database has but one single row, and the data format (the columns) are the same for all rows of that database.
 Differentiation is done through the "access_class" column, which contains the name of a PHP class that can handle that row.
 There is also an "access_class_context" column, which contains serialized data, storing a persistent state for the class instance.
 Both the "data" database and the "security" database tables have the same basic root structure, and are handled by a common abstract base class.
 Hierarchy and organization are meant to be applied outside the database, using classes and instances.
 The database is really just supposed to be a "locked cabinet."
+The first row of each table (ID 1) is a "template" of values to be used when instantiating new table rows.

 LONGITUDE AND LATITUDE
 ----------------------